AdobeDocs/campaign-standard.en/help/channels/using/managing-landing-page-form-data.md

 ## Mapping form fields {#mapping-form-fields}

-Input fields are used to store or update data in Campaign database.
+Input fields are used to store or update data in the Campaign database.
 For this, you need to link database fields with input zone, radio button, or checkbox type blocks.
 To do this:

 1. Select a block in the landing page.
 1. Complete the **[!UICONTROL Form data]** part in the palette.

    ![](assets/editing_lp_content_4.png)

 1. Choose a database field to link with the form field in the **[!UICONTROL Field]** selection zone.

+   >[!NOTE]
+   >
-Landing pages can only be mapped with **Profiles**.
+   >Landing pages can only be mapped with **Profiles**.

 1. Check the **[!UICONTROL Mandatory]** option if needed.
 The page can only be submitted if the user has completed this field.
 If a mandatory field is not completed, an error message will appear when the user validates the page.